Missouri Waltz: History

 The "Missouri Waltz", which had originally been a minstrel (later ragtime before it finally became country) song, became the state song under an act adopted by the General Assembly on June 30, 1949.
 The song came from a melody John Valentine Eppel heard Lee Edgar Settle play.
-Mr. Settle was a well known rag time piano player and the song he wrote and played, The Graveyard Waltz, was the actual melody for the Missouri Waltz.
-John V. Eppel claimed he wrote it but it was well known at the time that the melody was actually written by Lee Edgar Settle.
+Settle was a well-known ragtime piano player and the song he wrote and played, The Graveyard Waltz, was the actual melody for the Missouri Waltz.
+John V. Eppel claimed he wrote it but it was well known at the time that Lee Edgar Settle actually wrote the melody.
 The Missouri Waltz was arranged by Frederic Knight Logan, using lyrics written by James Royce Shannon.
 First published in 1914, early popular versions were by The Victor Military Band, Prince's Orchestra, Jaudas' Society Orchestra, Elsie Baker, Henry Burr & Albert Campbell, and by Earl Fuller.
 The song enjoyed fresh success in 1939 when it was featured in the film The Story of Vernon and Irene Castle by Fred Astaire and Ginger Rogers.

 Sales increased substantially after Missourian Harry S Truman became president, and it was reported that the "Missouri Waltz" was his favorite song.
 Although, when asked about his feelings the following reply was published by the White House: "President's attitude towards the song?
 He can take it or leave it.
 Is it really his favorite?
 No. Does he play it often?
 No. Is Margaret ever heard singing it?
 No. What is the President's reaction to song's adoption by Missouri as state song?
 See answer to first question."

 Although the song is often associated with Harry Truman, the president did not claim it as his favorite song.
 In fact, he had this to say about it in a television interview: "If you let me say what I think, I don't give a ... about it, but I can't say it out loud because it's the song of Missouri.
 It's as bad as 'The Star-Spangled Banner' as far as music is concerned."

 The song was performed a capella by Marideth Sisco for the opening scene of the 2010 film Winter's Bone which starred Jennifer Lawrence in her breakout role.

 The song is played by the University of Missouri's Marching Mizzou at every home football game to a unique marching style in 3/4 time.
 It is also played by Mini Mizzou, a smaller ensemble composed of Marching Mizzou musicians, at every home basketball game.
-It is tradition for the crowd to wave their arms left and right during the first verse and then switch to clapping to the beat during the refrain at both basketball and football games.
+It is tradition for the crowd to wave their arms left and right during the first verse and then switch to clapping to the beat during the refrain at both football and basketball games.

-Singer Linda Ronstadt reports that the Missouri Waltz has been an earworm in recent years.
+In 2019, singer Linda Ronstadt reported that the "Missouri Waltz" had been an earworm in recent years.